steinarb/mockrunner/readme.txt

 Mockrunner requires at least Java 1.3 to run.
 If you are using Java 1.3 you have to use the jar files with "-jdk1.3" in their name.
-If a jar file doesn't have a corresponding "-jdk1.3"-version, it can be used with Java 1.3 and 1.4.
+If a jar file doesn't have a corresponding "-jdk1.3"-version, it can be used with Java 1.3, 1.4 and 1.5.
 The JDBCTestModule  is limited to JDBC API 2.1 if Java 1.3 is used.
-If you are running Java 1.4  you can use JDBC 3.0.
+If you are running Java 1.4 or 1.5 you can use JDBC 3.0.
 Mockrunner supports J2EE 1.3 and J2EE 1.4.
 For J2EE 1.3 you have to use
 the jar files with "-j2ee1.3" in their name (these files are in lib/j2ee1.3 directory).
 If a jar file doesn't have a corresponding "-j2ee1.3"-version,